AlexanderFranse/ATM/NOTES.md

 ✅ - Write function to implement the logic

 # POMODORO 3
-Validate if banknote does not exceed the limit of 1500 ✅ - Write unit test.
+✅ Validate if banknote does not exceed the limit of 1500 ✅ - Write unit test.
 Input: 1700.
 Output: -1
 ✅ - Adjust solve function that the false flow returns -1 as well ✅ - Improve code coverage back to 100%

+# POMODORO 4
+- Improve text description
+- Move solve function to component test level

 # REFACTOR
 - Improve text description